ry-animal/valkyriefinance/documentation/PHASE_4_ACHIEVEMENT.md

 🏗️ **Professional Standards** - Industry best practices and audit-ready codebase
 🚀 **Deployment Ready** - Live contracts tested and ready for testnet deployment

-**The Valkryie Finance platform now has PRODUCTION-READY SMART CONTRACTS that meet the highest standards of security, efficiency, and functionality in the DeFi ecosystem.**
+**The Valkyrie Finance platform now has PRODUCTION-READY SMART CONTRACTS that meet the highest standards of security, efficiency, and functionality in the DeFi ecosystem.**